 Funding Source: $5,822,971 State Budget allocation from federal ARPA funds

-Water Intake & Treatment Improvements - IN PROGRESS
+Water Intake & Treatment Improvements - NEARING COMPLETION

 Project Description: The Town has been working with the North Carolina Department of Environmental Quality (NCDEQ) and three different consulting engineers to determine the necessary water intake and treatment upgrades and changes to improve drinking water quality and bring disinfection byproduct levels into compliance.
 All internal components and filter media the Water Treatment Plant are being replaced, a new Powder Activated Carbon (PAC) system is being engineered for installation, and the ground storage tank will be cleaned and coated.
 The Town is also working towards supplementing raw water from Dutch Buffalo Creek with a well.